Patient education: Trigger avoidance in allergic rhinitis (Beyond the Basics)

-Patient information: Seasonal allergies in adults (The Basics)
+Patient education: Seasonal allergies in adults (The Basics)

-Patient information: Seasonal allergies in children (The Basics)
+Patient education: Seasonal allergies in children (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.